gustavohariel/redmine-autoclose/README.md

-# redmine-autoclose
+# Redmine Autoclose
-Script para fechar chamados do Redmine com o Status de Resolvido a mais de 7 dias. é criado um JSON na pasta de logs com os chamados afetados.
+Script to close Redmine Tasks with a Resolved Status for more than 7 days.
+A JSON is created in the logs folder with the affected calls.

 # Getting Started
-1. Definir API KEY do redmine e URL Redmine no index.py.
+1. Set Redmine API KEY and Redmine URL in index.py.
-2. Criar Environment utilizando o arquivo requirements.txt
+2. Create Environment using the requirements.txt file
-3. Rodar index.py
+3. Run index.py